 Today, personalization has become the foundation of digital marketing.
 It has become a vital key towards success and triumph.
 As per Segment, 71% of the consumers feel infuriated when the shopping experience is impersonal.
 Whereas, Accenture survey reveals that 91% of the customers appreciate brands that provide relevant offers and recommendations.

 Did you know, in 2019, 72% of the consumers claimed they only engage with brands that have customized messages as per their interest?

-The usage of the internet has spread far and wide allowing multiple devices to get connected instantly.
-The users are surfing the internet using various devices on multiple platforms.
+The usage of the internet has spread far and wide, allowing multiple devices to get connected instantly.
+The users are surfing the internet using various devices on various platforms.
 The data is separated, found on numerous platforms, proving itself as a hurdle for the retailers.

 Data management platforms can assist retailers in collecting unique data for their business survival.
 With well-analyzed structured data, retailers can tap into the market filled with hidden opportunities.
 The DMP foundation allows retail brands to create seamless cross-channel campaigns that nourish loyalty.
 It can also increase the customer acquisition and retention ratio.

 Getting insights on your customers and building relationships with them requires you to invest in customer data management platforms.
-Salesforce is one of the leading customer management platforms that can help you achieve your business’s digital transformation objectives.
+Salesforce is one of the leading customer management platforms to help you achieve your business’s digital transformation objectives.
 Get help Today!